Posted May 5, 2019

 All kidding aside, pursuing a passion and making it into a business is a great way of life, but certain foundational steps need to be in place for long-term success.
 Liability, self-employment taxes, retirement savings and solo 401k plans, accountable plans, exit strategies, business valuations, etc. are all considerations that many small business owners neglect.
 LLC?
 C-Corp?
-S-Corp?
+S Corp Formation?
 Perhaps a Limited Partnership?
-We can help.

 The power of advertising, the ease and the hype have created this fervor surrounding the limited liability company.
 Do you know what LLC really stands for?
 That’s right..
 Lawyer’s Likely Choice.
-All kidding aside, creating an LLC is an easy way to get your small business off the ground.
+We like to poke fun at attorneys- creating an LLC is an easy way to get your small business off the ground.
 While there are significant benefits there are many things to consider.
 Husband and wife?
 Exit plans?
 Death and divorce clauses with non-family partners?
 Self-employment taxes?
 Business valuation?
 Rentals?
-Quick myth buster- LLCs do NOT protect you from lawsuits- limited liability does not mean tort liability.
-Huge misconception!
-Please read our KB articles on the ins and outs of LLCs and S Corps at-
+There are several things to consider when drafting an ironclad Operating Agreement.
+Read our KB article here-

 LLC Formation Fees

-The Watson CPA Group can do all the filings with the Secretary of State (for any state), and our fee is $375-$425 plus the state filing fees.
+The Watson CPA Group can do all the filings with the Secretary of State (for any state), and our fee is $425 plus the state filing fees.
 We can file your paperwork in all 50 states plus the District of Columbia.
 Some states are fast, some still require paper submissions (such as Pennsylvania).
 Some are slow for no reason, like California.
 You might also have to file an Initial Report.
 States such as Nevada and California have an Initial Report Filing requirement and our fee to prepare this filing is $100 plus the state filing fee.

-Don’t forget that the Watson CPA Group also consults with you on how to account for your business transactions, what tax savings strategies to deploy (forget cars, cars stink as tax havens), what tax deferral plans to implement such as self employed 401k plans or profit sharing plans, and basic business operations.
+Don’t forget that the Watson CPA Group also consults with you on how to account for your business transactions, what tax savings strategies to deploy (forget cars, cars usually stink as tax havens), what tax deferral plans to implement such as self employed 401k plans or profit sharing plans, and basic business operations.
 Small business consultation is what we do, and we do it well by catering to your unique needs.
 You are not special, but you are unique.

 LLC Liability Protection (Fallacy)